swashata/wp-webpack-script/site/docs/apis/project-configuration.md

 It can support both webpack configuration objects or function to get further control.
 Kindly read the [_Extending Webpack Config_](/tutorials/extending-webpack-config/) under [tutorials](/tutorials/).

+#### `optimizeForGutenberg` (`boolean`):

+_since v6.0.0_

+If enabled, then all of WordPress managed JavaScript files, including, React, ReactDOM, lodash, lodash-es, jQuery and everything under `@wordpress` namespace are automatically marked externals and loaded from global `wp` object.

+The new PHP library automatically takes care of loading those WordPress scripts so you don't have to do anything from your part.

 ##### Callback Function